Irena Aizen was born in Russia.

 Her artworks are exhibited in the Museum of Russian Art (Jersey City, USA),

 the Tula Museum of Fine Arts (Russia),

 Galerie Natalie Boldyreff (Paris, France),

-Baker Street Russian Art Gallery (Tel Aviv, Israel)
+Tribes Fine Art Gallery (Tel Aviv, Israel),

 and may be found as part of private collections in the USA, Australia, Germany, Russia, Israel, Great Britain, China, etc.